Get ready for some weird new PCs powered by Intel's power-sipping Lakefield chip

 Hybrid design with big and little cores

 Lakefield chips adopt a hybrid approach long championed by one of Intel's biggest rivals, Arm, whose chip designs dominate mobile phones today.
 Specifically, Lakefield combines a single powerful processor core with a host of smaller, more powerful power efficient cores.
-Arm calls this "big.little," but Gomes tried to position Lakefield as "big.big."
+Arm calls this "big.little," but Khushu tried to position Lakefield as "big.big."

 On Lakefield, there is one big core, very similar to the new Ice Lake processor powering ultrathin laptops arriving this holiday season.
 Then there are four smaller Atom "Tremont" cores that handle things like background processing and chores that don't need top speeds.